DonSchenck/dotnet_docker_msa/README.md

 Browser http://10.1.2.2:5000

 ### docker
+Now that we know it runs, we need to publish a Release version to be used in docker.

+Note that we *do not* want to use the combination of `dotnet restore` and `dotnet run` in our Dockerfile.
+Rather, we want the bits in the docker image to match our compiled project *exactly*, with no chance of `dotnet restore` pulling down different bits.
+Hence, we publish the solution and then copy that into our docker images.

 You don't want bin, obj and project.lock.json in your Docker image, remove them

 ./clean_up.sh

+Now we can publish the solution:

+`dotnet publish -c Release -r rhel.7.2-x64`

 Then build the docker image